ngokhoa1202/cs-note/dbms/dbms-indexing/Single-level ordered indexes.md

 - Defined on a field or on a combination of fields of a file.
 - Includes entries in the form of   $<\text{Field value}, \text{Pointer}>$.
 Denoted by $<K(i), P(i)>$ . $P(i)$ can be:
-	- The physical address of a block (or page) in the file.
+	- The physical address of a block (or page) in the file. $\equiv$ block pointer
-	- The record address made up of a block address and a record offset.
+	- The record address made up of a block address and a record offset. $\equiv$ record pointer.
-	- A logical address of the block or of the record.
+	- A logical address of the block or of the record. $\equiv$ virtual memory.
 - The index file is always ordered $\implies$ Time complexity for equality and comparison operator on indexing field is binary search $O(log(n))$ $\implies$ <mark style="background: #e4e62d;">Average block accesses</mark> to access data records: $log_2{b_i}+1$ in which $b_i$ is the number of block of the index file.
 # Primary index
 - Specified on the <mark style="background: #e4e62d;">ordering key field</mark> of an <mark style="background: #ADCCFFA6;">ordered</mark> file of records.